anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * agent-signed-data: MUST contain the base64-encoded agent-signed-data (as defined in {{asd}}) and provided as trigger parameter.

 * agent-sign-cert: MAY contain the certificate or certificate chain of the registrar-agent as array of base64encoded certificate information.
-  It starts from the base64-encoded LDevID(RegAgt) certificate optionally followed by the issuing CA certificate and potential further certificates.
-If supported, it MUST at least contain the LDevID(RegAgt) certificate provided as trigger parameter.
+  The first entry MUST be the base64-encoded LDevID(RegAgt) certificate, MAY be optionally followed by the issuing CA certificate and potential further certificates.

 The enhancements of the YANG module for the ietf-voucher-request with these new leafs are defined in {{voucher-request-prm-yang}}.